awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting.md

 + `/var/log/cfn-init.log` is the log for the `cfn-init` script\.
 First check this log\.
 You're likely to see an error like `Command chef failed` in this log\.
 Look at the lines immediately before this line for more specifics connected with the error message\.
 For more information, see [cfn\-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html)\.
 + `/var/log/cloud-init.log` is the log for [cloud\-init](https://cloudinit.readthedocs.io/)\.
 If you don't see anything in `cfn-init.log`, then try checking this log next\.
 + `/var/log/cloud-init-output.log` is the output of commands that were run by [cloud\-init](https://cloudinit.readthedocs.io/)\.
 This includes the output from `cfn-init`\.
 In most cases, you don't need to look at this log to troubleshoot this type of issue\.

-## AWS Batch multi\-node parallel jobs submission issues<a name="troubleshooting-aws-batch-mnp"></a>

-If you have problems submitting multi\-node parallel jobs when using AWS Batch as the job scheduler, you should upgrade to AWS ParallelCluster version 2\.5\.0\.
-If that's not feasible, you can use the workaround that's detailed in the topic: [Self patch a cluster used for submitting multi\-node parallel jobs through AWS Batch](https://github.com/aws/aws-parallelcluster/wiki/Self-patch-a-Cluster-Used-for-Submitting-Multi-node-Parallel-Jobs-through-AWS-Batch)\.

-## Placement groups and instance launch issues<a name="placement-groups-and-instance-launch-issues"></a>

-To get the lowest inter\-node latency, use a *placement group*\.
-A placement group guarantees that your instances are on the same networking backbone\.
-If there aren't enough instances available when a request is made, an `InsufficientInstanceCapacity` error is returned\.
-To reduce the possibility of receiving this error when using cluster placement groups, set the [`placement_group`](cluster-definition.md#placement-group) parameter to `DYNAMIC` and set the [`placement`](cluster-definition.md#placement) parameter to `compute`\.

-If you require a high performance shared filesystem, consider using [Amazon FSx for Lustre](http://aws.amazon.com/fsx/lustre/)\.

-If the head node must be in the placement group, use the same instance type and subnet for both the head as well as all of the compute nodes\.
-By doing this, the [`compute_instance_type`](cluster-definition.md#compute-instance-type) parameter has the same value as the [`master_instance_type`](cluster-definition.md#master-instance-type) parameter, the [`placement`](cluster-definition.md#placement) parameter is set to `cluster`, and the [`compute_subnet_id`](vpc-section.md#compute-subnet-id) parameter isn't specified\.
-With this configuration, the value of the [`master_subnet_id`](vpc-section.md#master-subnet-id) parameter is used for the compute nodes\.

-For more information, see [Troubleshooting instance launch issues](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html) and [Placement groups roles and limitations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#concepts-placement-groups) in the *Amazon EC2 User Guide for Linux Instances*

-## Directories that cannot be replaced<a name="directories-cannot-be-replaced"></a>

-The following directories are shared between the nodes and cannot be replaced\.

-`/home`
-This includes the default user home folder \(`/home/ec2_user` on Amazon Linux, `/home/centos` on CentOS, and `/home/ubuntu` on Ubuntu\)\.

-`/opt/intel`
-This includes Intel MPI, Intel Parallel Studio, and related files\.

-`/opt/sge`
-This includes Son of Grid Engine and related files\. \(Conditional, only if [`scheduler`](cluster-definition.md#scheduler)` = sge`\.\)

-`/opt/slurm`
-This includes Slurm Workload Manager and related files\. \(Conditional, only if [`scheduler`](cluster-definition.md#scheduler)` = slurm`\.\)

-`/opt/torque`
-This includes Torque Resource Manager and related files\. \(Conditional, only if [`scheduler`](cluster-definition.md#scheduler)` = torque`\.\)

-## Troubleshooting issues in NICE DCV<a name="nice-dcv-troubleshooting"></a>

-The logs for NICE DCV are written to files in the `/var/log/dcv/` directory\.
-Reviewing these logs can help to troubleshoot issues\.

-The instance type should have at least 1\.7 gibibyte \(GiB\) of RAM to run NICE DCV\.
-Nano and micro instance types don't have enough memory to run NICE DCV\.

-## Retrieving and preserving logs<a name="retrieving-and-preserve-logs"></a>

- Logs are a useful resource for troubleshooting issues\.
-Before you can use logs to troubleshoot issues for your AWS ParallelCluster resources, you should first create an archive of cluster logs\.
-Follow the steps described in the [Creating an Archive of a Cluster’s Logs](https://github.com/aws/aws-parallelcluster/wiki/Creating-an-Archive-of-a-Cluster's-Logs) topic on the [AWS ParallelCluster GitHub Wiki](https://github.com/aws/aws-parallelcluster/wiki/) to start this process\.

-If one of your running clusters is experiencing issues, you should place the cluster in a `STOPPED` state by running the ``pcluster stop` <cluster_name>` command before you begin to troubleshoot\.
-This prevents incurring any unexpected costs\.

- If `pcluster` stops functioning or if you want to delete a cluster while still preserving its logs, run the ``pcluster delete` —keep-logs <cluster_name>` command\.
-Running this command deletes the cluster yet retains the log group that’s stored in Amazon CloudWatch\.
-For more information about this command, see the [`pcluster delete`](pcluster.delete.md) documentation\.

 ## Troubleshooting issues in multiple queue mode clusters<a name="multiple-queue-mode"></a>